shawwwn/sbox/docs/sbox-mgt.md

 * **-c | --auto-commit**

-    Auto-commit file system changes to snapshot directory when exits from sandbox.
+    Auto-commit file system changes to snapshot directory when exits from container.

 * **-m | --auto-merge**

-    Auto-merge contents in snapshot directory to the rootfs outside sandbox when exits from sandbox.
+    Auto-merge contents in snapshot directory to the rootfs outside container when exits from container.

+* **-a | --list-all**

+    List all containers, including ones that are not running.

 * **-v | --verbose**